-"I don't know," the forest of wet hair replied, "Some lawyer-Powers, I think his name was-just told us to deliver it to you.
+"I don't know.
+Some lawyer-Powers, I think his name was-just told us to deliver it to you.
 Said it was from your dead grandma or something."

-With a mighty thud, the blubbery delivery boys dropped the crate in the living room and handed Bob a crowbar.
-Bob tipped the three of them with gold coins, which they stored somewhere in their flab rolls, and shut the door.
-Alone now, Bob stared at the crate, hesitant to open it.
+With a mighty thud, the delivery guys dropped the crate in the living room and handed Bob a crowbar.
+Bob tipped the three of them with gold coins and shut the door.
+Alone now, he stared at the crate, hesitant to open it.